About Rodney

 Biography

-He is author of the book Fixing the Racial Wealth Gap: Racism and Discrimination have put us here, but this is how we can save future generations.
-He is co-author of Retirement Planning Essentials: A Guide to Living Well Without Running out of Money.
-He is also author of Is One Million Dollars Enough: A Guide to Planning for and Living Through a Successful Retirement.
-He is also a successful ghost writer, and has written a half-dozen other books, mostly for financial planners.
+He is co-author of Retirement Planning Essentials: A Guide to Living Well Without Running out of Money, published in 2018.
+He is also author of the E-Book Is One Million Dollars Enough: A Guide to Planning for and Living Through a Successful Retirement.
+He has testified before the U.S. Senate Special Committee on Aging on challenges facing Black Americans, particularly women, in retirement.

+Brooks was Deputy Managing Editor/Money and retirement columnist for USA TODAY before he retired in 2015 after 30 years.
 Previously he was assistant business editor and reporter at the Philadelphia Inquirer.
 He has also worked as a reporter or editor for The Bulletin in Philadelphia, the Asheville (N.C.)
 Citizen-Times and the Ithaca (N.Y.)
 Journal.

 Born in Baltimore, Maryland and raised in Newark and Linden, N.J., Brooks received a B.S. degree from Cornell University and an executive certificate in financial planning from Georgetown University.